- November 27, 2020

 Edgeless Si sensor modules for SIRIUS Synchrotron Light Source

-Sirius, the new Brazilian Synchrotron Light Source, will be the largest and most complex scientific infrastructure ever built in Brazil and one of the first fourth-generation synchrotron lightsources of the world.
+As stated by the LNLS website, the new brazilian synchrotron lightsource will be the largest and most complex scientific infrastructure ever built in Brazil and one of the first fourth-generation synchrotron lightsources of the world.

 The Synchrotron Light Source is a large machine, capable of controlling the movement of charged particles, typically electrons, to produce Synchrotron Light.

-After its production in the accelerators, the synchrotron light is guided to the experimental stations, called Beamlines (image above), installed around the Storage Ring.
+According to LNLS, the synchrotron light is guided to experimental stations, called Beamlines (image above), installed around the Storage Ring.
 It is in the beamlines that the radiation passes through the samples to be analysed.